-The AllSkEye application has many features, for full details please see the documentation.
+The AllSkEye application has many features, for full details please see the Knowledge Base.
 To explore the main features please expand the sections below:

 The AllSkEye application has been designed to run completely autonomously without the need for any user interaction.
 Images are acquired, processed and saved and/or transferred according to the user settings.
 File growth can be controlled by use of the ‘Folder Size Management’ function and Email alerts can be used to receive notifications in case the system encounters any problems

 The application can be set to acquire images continuously or start/stop the acquisitions at fixed times of the day (e.g. start at 22:00 and finish at 06:00).
 Additionally the application can also start and stop acquisitions based on local sunset and sunrise times which is most useful to restrict image acquisitions to hours of darkness only.

 The auto exposure time function can automatically set an appropriate exposure time to achieve a preset brightness value of the image.
 Specifically the image ‘Median Value’ is used for this purpose.
 The user can set an appropriate image median value target and the application will try to achieve this setting within the given parameters.
 It is also possible to set a fixed exposure time if required.

 The image acquisition function can be set to output a jpg image of the most recent image data to a folder and/or ftp location.
 This allows easy setup of a webcam style website to remotely look at the latest image taken by the camera.
 The ‘latest image’ is created at scheduled interval (as per settings) and will process the most recent image available at the time of update.
 Multiple ‘latest image’ transfers can be setup.